Johann Nepomuk Hummel: Early life

 Hummel was born in Pressburg, Kingdom of Hungary (now Bratislava, Slovakia).
 Unusually for that period, he was an only child.
 He was named after the Czech patron saint John of Nepomuk.
-His father, Johannes Hummel, was the director of the Imperial School of Military Music in Vienna; his mother, Margarethe Sommer Hummel, was the widow of the wigmaker Josef Ludwig.
+His father, Johannes Hummel, was a violinist and music teacher who served in the household orchestra of Count Grassalkovich and later as orchestra director at the Pressburg Theatre before becoming music director at the military academy in Wartberg (now Senec, Slovakia) around 1780.
+Following the dissolution of this institution under Joseph II's reforms, the family relocated to Vienna in late 1786 or early 1787, where Johannes became music director at the Theater auf der Wieden and later at the Apollo-Tanzsaal.
+His mother, Margarethe Sommer Hummel, was the widow of the wigmaker Josef Ludwig.
 The couple married just four months before his birth.

 Hummel was a child prodigy.
 At the age of eight, he was offered music lessons by the classical composer Wolfgang Amadeus Mozart, who was impressed with his ability.
 Hummel was taught and housed by Mozart for two years free of charge.
 He made his first concert appearance at the age of nine, at one of Mozart's concerts.

 Hummel's father then took him on a European tour, arriving in London in 1790, where he received lessons from Muzio Clementi.
 He played to much acclaim at the Hanover Square Rooms, performing a Mozart piano concerto and a sonata of his own.
 In 1791, at the same venue, the thirteen-year-old Hummel premiered a piano trio by Haydn.

 He returned to Vienna in 1793, giving concerts along his route.
 Upon his return, he was taught by Johann Georg Albrechtsberger, Joseph Haydn, and Antonio Salieri.
 At about this time, young Ludwig van Beethoven arrived in Vienna and also took lessons from Haydn and Albrechtsberger.
 The two men became friends, and Hummel took part in several performances of Beethoven's orchestral work Wellingtons Sieg.

 On 16 May 1813, he married the opera singer Elisabeth Röckel.
 The following year, at her request, was spent touring Russia and the rest of Europe.
 The couple had two sons.
 The younger, Carl (1821–1907), became a well-known landscape painter.
 The older, Eduard, worked as pianist, conductor, and composer; he moved to the U.S. and died in Troy, New York.

 Hummel visited Beethoven in Vienna on several occasions with his wife Elisabeth and his pupil Ferdinand Hiller.
 Hummel would later perform at Beethoven's memorial concert.

 Hummel had made friends with Franz Schubert, who dedicated his last three piano sonatas to Hummel.
 However, both men had died by the time of the first publication of the sonatas, and the publishers changed the dedication to Robert Schumann.